saitormit/Simple-Bank-Ledger/README.md

 It is important to emphasize that considering the scope of this challenge, the security layer was neglected.
 Therefore, no attention was put into authentication mechanisms.
 Moreover, as a simplification purpose, no database was utilized.
 Instead, only in-memory objects were created so that it could mimic the data storage and its CRUD operations.
 This service contains a preset of 4 users of arbitrary id's and balances, that opt to withdraw and deposit some amount of money randomly.
+Given the sample_tests file of this take home assignment, the balance of 3 users were set to 0 USD.
+Please go to *UserRepository.java* file to change the preset user configuration.

 Performance, transaction rollbacks, currency conversion, are also another areas that were not taken into consideration, as the main focus of this solution was to represent event sourcing reproduction.
 ## Bonus: Deployment considerations
-Some potential options for deployment of this application would be using the server of the company who owns this software, as it would be possible to have full control of its infrastructure, security, and maintenance.
+Assuming a production scenario where clients sensitive information are present, some potential options for deployment of this application would be using the server of the company who owns this software, as it would be possible to have full control of its infrastructure, security, and maintenance.
 ## License

 At CodeScreen, we strongly value the integrity and privacy of our assessments.
 As a result, this repository is under exclusive copyright, which means you **do not** have permission to share your solution to this test publicly (i.e., inside a public GitHub/GitLab repo, on Reddit, etc.). <br>